Installing Kubernetes with Kubespray

 - The target servers are configured to allow IPv4 forwarding

-- Your ssh key must be copied to all the servers part of your inventory
+- Your ssh key must be copied to all the servers in your inventory

-- If kubespray is ran from non-root user account, correct privilege escalation method should be configured in the target servers.
-Then the
+- If kubespray is run from a non-root user account, correct privilege escalation method should be configured in the target servers and the

 ansible_becomeflag or command parameters